 Alcohol plays a significant role in Australian culture and is widely accepted in society.
 The lifetime risk of harm increases with the amount of alcohol consumed.
 Lifetime risk is defined as people consuming more than 2 standard drinks per day on average over a 12-month period10.
-While consumption at levels of lifetime risk have trended downward for Australia since 200411, both Queensland and the Gold Coast had higher proportions of people consuming alcohol at lifetime risky levels than the national figure in 2016 (Table 2).
+While consumption at levels of lifetime risk have trended downward for Australia since 200411, Gold Coast had higher proportions of people consuming alcohol at lifetime risky levels than the national figure in 2017/18 (Table 2).